 6.3.4.4 Intake Air Temperature—For final control of the inlet air temperature, install an electric air heater strip within the air supply duct.
 The duct material and heater elements design shall not generate corrosion debris that could be ingested by the engine.

 6.3.4.5 Intake Air Supply Pressure—Locate the pressure sensing tube on the top cover of the air cleaner 190 mm ± 10 mm from the front (straight edge of the top surface) and 65 mm ± 10 mm from the left (viewed from the front of the box).
-The tube should have a depth of 25 mm ± 4 mm into the air cleaner.
+The tube s shall have a depth of 25 mm ± 4 mm into the air cleaner.

 6.3.5 Fuel Supply System—This test method requires approximately 750 L of unleaded Haltermann KA24E Green test fuel per test (24000 cycles).
 A fuel supply pressure of at least 124 kPa (18 psi) to the fuel conditioning system is required.
 Use a Motorcraft E7T2-9C407-BA fuel pump.
 The fuel conditioning system is part of the golden stand supplied by Test Engineering Inc.